 Protecting participants in first-in-human trials

-First-in-human clinical trials raise difficult ethical issues for researchers and IRBs because of the uncertainty that accompanies them.
+The first-in-human clinical trials raise difficult ethical issues for researchers and review boards because of the uncertainty that accompanies them.
 Did the preclinical studies that preceded them provide enough information about effectiveness and risks and benefits to proceed with human volunteers?

 Too often, positive expectations from those earlier tests do not end up translating well to results in human research, says Jonathan Kimmelman, PhD, an associate professor of biomedical ethics at McGill University in Montreal.

+Review boards might mistakenly think that if the Food and Drug Administration (FDA) has approved the drug for human trials, it has adequately vetted its potential for efficacy, he says.
 "The FDA is mainly concerned about making sure that the investigators have a pretty good handle on the toxicity of the drug," Kimmelman says.
-"It's really up to IRBs to be vetting first-in-human studies for clinical promise."
+"It's really up to review boards to be vetting first-in-human studies for clinical promise."

 Preclinical studies key